Skip to content

 Skin Care Kit

-After the flare clears (typically 6–8 weeks of zero therapy and prescription support), the Kit is a sensible baseline.
+After the flare clears (often after zero therapy plus any dermatologist-prescribed support), the Kit is a sensible baseline.
 Reintroduce one product at a time around the affected area.

 Perfect Skin Moisturizer